 Spotted over at Modculture are these wonderful 1960s deadstock Breton tops at Ham Yard Vintage.
 Ideal for this time of the year.

 Ham Yard Vintage is a really interesting online vintage store, specialising in vintage workwear (if that is your thing), but also known for getting in deadstock items that have effectively been ‘found’ in more or less original condition.
+Mainland Europe still seems like a good place for discovering vintage.
+France in particular.

 Yes, you can buy a Breton in various places, probably even on the high street when the sun starts to shine.
 But the ones here differ because of their age.
+They have a look and an authenticity that you would struggle to find elsewhere.

 These tops are deadstock vintage (i.e. unused) and as an owner of two of them, I can tell you that the quality is excellent and the colours wonderful.
 Each one is also made with a cotton weave, not printed like a number of modern reproductions.
 As you can see from the photos, they also work well for both men and women.